Energy Transition: Challenges and Opportunities for Developing Countries.

 1.Financing: Firstly, access to financing for clean energy infrastructure remains limited in many developing countries.
 This is due to both budgetary constraints and investors’ perception of high risks.

 2.Aging Infrastructure: Additionally, many developing countries have and inefficient energy infrastructures.
-Consequently, transitioning to renewable energy sources becomes more costly and complex.
+Consequently, transitioning to sources becomes more costly and complex.

 3. Dependency on Fossil Fuels: Furthermore, developing countries often heavily depend onaging fossil fuels for their energy supply.
 Thus, transitioning to clean energy sources becomes more challenging and requires significant structural changes.